AV-98-Ingram/LeetCodeSolutions/Readme.md

 - recursively visit a binary tree
 - the input is invalid if input ends before visiting done or visiting is done before the input ends
 - using Java's string split method could make coding much easier

+**1095-Find_in_mountain_array**
+- binary search on a mountain array: using mid and mid+1 to determine the monotonic side (elements are unique is critical)
+- Addressing the speical requirement: whenever read the array elements, test it against the target

 # Easy ones:
 13-Roman_to_integer